-On 10 September 2018, the Minister made the State Environmental Planning Policy (State and Regional Development) (Martin Place Precinct) Order 2018 and declared the North Site SSD 9270, as well as two other State Significant Development applications for the Martin Place Station Precinct (the Amending Concept DA SSD 9347 and the South Site SSD 9326) to be State significant infrastructure related development for the purposes of Clause 8A(1A).
+On 10 September 2018, the Minister made the State Environmental Planning Policy (State and Regional Development) (Martin Place Precinct) Order 2018 and declared the three State Significant Development applications for the Martin Place Station Precinct (the Amending Concept DA, SSD 9347 and the detailed design development applications, SSD 9270 and SSD 9326) to be State significant infrastructure related development for the purposes of Clause 8A(1A).
 As such, the Minister is the consent authority for this application.